 - How to keep your veterinary teams healthy

-The health and safety of the members of our profession is paramount, and we would urge all vets to follow the advice of their government and national veterinary authority.
+The health and safety of the members of our profession are paramount, and we would urge all vets to follow the advice of their government and national veterinary authority.

 Rosie Allister, director of the VetLife Helpline, produced 10 tips to maintain mental health for FVE:FECAVA_FVE_MentalHealth_Well-being_COVID-19_Tips

-- FECAVA/ FVE leaflet for companion animal practitioners (English, Arabic, Croatian, Czech, Dutch, French, German, Portuguese, and Slovenian) + many others languages here
+- FECAVA/ FVE leaflet for companion animal practitioners (English, Arabic, Croatian, Czech, Dutch, French, German, Portuguese, and Slovenian) + many other languages here

 - FECAVA/ FVE leaflet for companion animal owners (English, Croatian, Czech, Dutch, Estonian, French, German, Portuguese, Slovenian) + many other languages here